nlsy-links/NlsyLinks/research-publications.md

 </ol>

 # Recent Presentations by the Team

+**2019: Society for Personality and Social Psychology**

+* <cite>Uncovering the Origins of Age at First Intercourse: Applications of an Extended-Family Behavior Genetic Model.
+Mason Garrison.</cite>

+**2018: Behavior Genetics Association**

+* <cite>Responding to a 100-Year-Old Challenge from Fisher: A Biometrical Analysis of Adult Height in the NLSY Data Using Only Cousin Pairs.
+Joe Rodgers.</cite>

+* <cite>AC'RE model: Estimating Rearing Effects without Twins Raised Apart.
+Mason Garrison.</cite>

+**2017: Society for Personality and Social Psychology**

+* <cite>Causal Claims without Experiments: Advances in Discordant Sibling Designs with the SES-health Gradient.
+Mason Garrison.</cite>

+**2016: Society of Multivariate Experimental Psychology**

+* <cite>Decomposing the Causes of the SES-Health Gradient with Biometrical Modeling.
+Mason Garrison.</cite>

 **2016: Developmental Methods**

-* <cite>[Advances in discordant sibling designs from the NLSY,illustrated with SES and health.](./publications/2015/garrison-devmeth-2016.pdf) Mason Garrison.</cite>
+* <cite>[Advances in discordant sibling designs from the NLSY, illustrated with SES and health.](./publications/2015/garrison-devmeth-2016.pdf) Mason Garrison.</cite>

 **2015: International Society for Intelligence Research**